MalefactorIX/Damage-Processing-System/Faust/Codex of Arms.md

 ####    [Vehicles]
 - Must be compliant with all LBA restrictions
 - Hitboxes must be reasonably accurate to the model.
+As a baseline, least 75% of the visual model must be represented physically.
 - Maximum LBA damage for any vehicle-mounted weapon is 300 DPM.
     - A heavy vehicle (200+ HP) may have up to 4 hardpoints (See Glossary for Details)
     - A light vehicle (100 or Less HP) may have up to 2 hard points.
+    - A fleet vehicle may have up to 4 Pilot Hardpoints and 4 Auxillary Hardpoints (See Glossary).
+- Non-fleet vehicles may not exceed 400 LBA.
+Fleet-class vehicles are permitted up to 2000 LBA.
+   - Fleet vehicle may increase their max HP by 250 per avatar operating it.
+If any operator dismounts, the max HP of the vehicle must drop to compensate.
+   - Non-fleet vehicles may increase their max HP by 50 per avatar operating it.
+If any operator dismounts, the max HP of the vehicle must drop to compensate.
+   - In both prior amendments, passangers are not treated as operators.
+Operators must be controlling some function of the vehicle whether it be an offensive or defensive hardpoint.
+   - Fleet vehicles must be roughly 20x10x10m in size or have a total surface area of 80m Squared.
+The math for this is 2 * ( X + Y + Z ).
 - (Optional) Ground Vehicles should have a description ending in ",VEH".
 This whitelists ground vehicles for anti-air munitions.
-- Tanks are permitted to be Fortified (See Glossary)
+- Tanks and Fleet are permitted to be Fortified (See Glossary)
 - (Optional) Air Vehicles should have a description ending in ",AIR".
 This allows us to better filter anti-air munitions to target them exclusively.
 - Air vehicles may not be fortified.